mihirp28/CastlePathFindingAndTurretPlacement/README.md

 # Mystical_castle
+## Problem
+Assume you are trapped in a mystical castle which you want to escape and have a map of the castle.
+The castle consists of NxM grid, represented as given below-

+                            ....XXX
+                            .XXX...
+                            ....X..
+                            .X.X...
+                            .X.X.X.
+                            pX...X@

+As you can see, the map consists of N lines (in this case, 6) and M columns (in this case, 7).
+Each cell of the castle is marked with one of four symbols: p represents your current location, X represents a wall through which you cannot pass, . represents open space over which you can walk, and @ represents the location through which a magic portal opens, from which you can escape.

+Your goal is to write a program to find the shortest path between your location and the opening of the magic portal.
+You can move one square at a time in any of the four principal compass directions, and the program should output a number indicating the shortest distance between the two points, followed by a string of letters (L, R, D, and U for left, right, down, and up) indicating that solution.
+Your program should take a single command line argument, which is the name of the file containing the map file.
+For example

+### Output
+[<>djcran@silo ~] python3 mystical_castle.py
+map1.txt Shhhh... quiet while I navigate!
+Here’s the solution I found:
+16 UUURRDDDRRUURRDD

+You can assume that there is always exactly one p and one @ in the map file.
+If there is no solution, your program should display path length -1 and not display a path.

 1.	parse_map function- Reads text file and processes to create a 2D List
 2.	valid_index function- Check whether the 1st  element of pos is in range 0 to n and also checks if 2nd element is in 0 to m,  if both true returns true or vice versa.
 3.	moves function – Returns valid possible moves considering boundary.